Imagine you could…

 If you answered yes to any of the above questions, please call (301) 984-9791 to contact us and schedule your first consultation.

 Signs of Anxiety

 Anxiety disorders are the most common of all mental health problems and have increased dramatically due to COVID-19.
 It is estimated they affect approximately 1 in 10 people.
 They are more prevalent among women than men, and they affect children as well as adults.
 Anxiety disorders are illnesses.
 They can be readily diagnosed and effectively treated.

 But all too often, they are mistaken for mental weakness or instability, and the resulting social stigma can discourage people with anxiety disorders from seeking help.
 Realizing that they are medical disorders which can be treated will help to remove the stigma and encourage people with anxiety disorders to explore the treatments available.

 As the name suggests, panic disorder is expressed in panic attacks which occur without warning, accompanied by sudden feelings of terror, dread, or doom.

 Phobias are divided into two categories: social phobia, which involves fear of social situations, and specific phobias, such as fear of flying, blood, and heights.

 People with social phobia feel a paralyzing, irrational self-consciousness about social situations.
 They have an intense fear of being observed or of doing something horribly wrong in front of other people.

-An emotional response to a terrible event or repeating events such as an accident, violent act, physically abuse, sexual assault, war or even a natural disaster.
+Post-trauma is the term used to describe an emotional response to a terrible event or repeating events such as an accident, violent act, physical abuse, sexual assault, war, or even a natural disaster.
 Learn more about Post-Trauma.

 Post-Traumatic Stress Disorder